malaviya-parth/TOC/03_Turing Machine/07_ProbsRedsRice/04_Reducibility.md

   - India to US < Buy Ticket
   - Buy Ticket < Earn Money
 - We can say if B is Decidable then A is Decidable
-- **To proove given problem as decideable simply reduce given problem to known decidable problem.**
+- **To prove given problem as decideable simply reduce given problem to known decidable problem.**
-- **To proove problem is Undecidable simply reduce a known Undecidable problem to your problem.**
+- **To prove problem is Undecidable simply reduce a known Undecidable problem to your problem.**
 - Reducibility says nothing about solving A or B alone, but only about the solvability of A in the presence of a solution to B.
 - We can say A is Less Hard than B.

 ## Question
-To proove Problem A as Decidable we will
+To prove Problem A as Decidable we will
 1. Reduce A to Subset Sum problem
 2. Reduce A to Halting Problem of Turing Machine
 3. Reduce subset Sum to A